djradon/public-notes/book.semantic-modeling-for-data.md

     Samsung A8 becomes Samsung A8 (Mobile Phone Model) as an individual and Samsung A8 (Mobile Phone Device) as a class

 The advantage of this approach is that you can state almost anything you like for your entity without caring if these statements apply only to classes or individuals.
 Moreover, having to name your entity in a way that makes explicit its role as a class helps avoid the naming pitfalls that we saw in Chapter 6.

 On the other hand, you still cannot link the two variations of the entity to each other (since one is a class and the other an individual), thus making it harder to keep them in sync with each other.

+- t.2024.06.08.21 but you can use annotations to link them

 ### Third Option: Punning